The Journal of Foreign Legislation and Comparative Law chooses to publish materials that contain:

 • LEGAL EVENTS

-The Journal composed of the articles selected for publication is forwarded by the editorial office for approval by the editorial board.
-If someone of the of the members of the editorial board won’t be agree with reviewer's conclusions regarding the possibility of publication of the article the final decision on the matter shall make an editor in chief.
+If someone of the of the members of the editorial board won’t be agree with reviewer's conclusions regarding the possibility of publication of the article the final decision on the matter shall make an Editor-in-Chief.
+In case of refusal to publish an article, the Editorial Staff sends a motivated refusal to the author.

 Article, approved to publication, is subject to edition and proof corrections.
 Alterations and reductions of manuscript of editorial character should not be approved by author.
 If actualization of manuscript or approval of conceptual editing is required author should be obliged to reply to the Editorial Staff in specified term.